MrCocoaCat/MyDocument/Net/ovs-man/ovn-architecture(7).md

                      grated  with OVN.
 All of the components below this one in the diagram are CMS-independent.

-              •      The OVN Northbound  Database  receives  the  intermediate representation  of  logical  network configuration passed down by the OVN/CMS Plugin.
-The database schema is  meant to  be  ``impedance matched’’ with the concepts used in a CMS, so that it  directly  supports  notions  of  logical switches, routers, ACLs, and so on.
+                  *  The OVN Northbound  Database  receives  the  intermediate representation  of  logical  network configuration passed down by the OVN/CMS Plugin.
+The database schema is  meant to  be  "impedance matched" with the concepts used in a CMS, so that it  directly  supports  notions  of  logical switches, routers, ACLs, and so on.
 See ovn-nb(5) for de‐ tails.